Field theory (psychology): The life space

-The idea that an individual's behavior, at any time, is manifested only within the coexisting factors of the current "life space" or "psychological field."
-So a life space is the combination of all the factors that influences a person's behavior at any time.
-Therefore, behavior can be expressed as a function of the life space B=ƒ(LS).
-Furthermore, the interaction of the person (P), and the environment (E) produces this life space.
-In symbolic expression, B=ƒ(LS)=F(P,E).
-An example of a more complex life-space concept is the idea that two people's experience of a situation can become one when they converse together.
-This does not happen if the two people do not interact with each other, such as being in the same room but not talking to each other.
-This combined space can be "built" up as the two people share more ideas and create a more complex life-space together.
+The main idea is that an individual's behavior at a given moment is manifested through the interconnected factors that make up the current "life space" or "psychological field."
+So a person's life space is the combination of all the factors that influence the person's behavior at any time.
+Behavior can be expressed as a function of the life space B=ƒ(LS).
+Furthermore, the interaction between the person (P) and the environment (E) constitute life space.
+Therefore, in symbolic expression, B=ƒ(LS)=F(P,E).